Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Introduction

+To answer this question, we propose Medix (Figure~\ref{fig:teaser}), a framework that converts unlabeled wild data into useful supervision for OOD detection by extracting candidate OOD samples from the unlabeled mixture.
+We show that this filtering procedure admits provable error guarantees and leads to robust OOD detectors in practice.
+We provide theoretical guarantees for minimal error, which is further validated through experiments.
 We benchmark our approach against two categories of methods: (1) those trained solely on InD data, and (2) those trained with both InD data and an auxiliary unlabeled dataset.
 On CIFAR-100 \citep{krizhevsky2009learning}, Medix demonstrates a significant improvement over the strong baseline KNN+ \citep{sun2022out}, outperforming it by an average of 40.98\% in terms of FPR95.
 Unlike approaches such as Outlier Exposure \citep{hendrycks2018deep}, which rely on a clean, auxiliary unlabeled dataset (i.e. they make a strong distributional assumption that the auxiliary data is completely separable from the InD data), Medix achieves superior results without such assumptions, offering greater flexibility.
-Compared to WOODS \citep{katz2022training}, Medix reduces the average FPR95 by 1.32\% on CIFAR-100 and 2.60\% on CIFAR-10.
+Compared to WOODS \citep{pmlr-v162-katz-samuels22a}, Medix reduces the average FPR95 by 1.32\% on CIFAR-100 and 2.60\% on CIFAR-10.

-Our key contributions are as follows: \begin{itemize} \item[\bf C1)] We propose {Medix}, a median-centric greedy approach that filters outliers from the unlabeled wild data and then trains an OOD detector on the identified outliers and the InD samples.
+Our contributions are as follows: \begin{itemize} \itemsep-0.1em \item[\bf C1)] We propose {Medix}, a median-centric approach that filters outliers from the unlabeled wild data and then trains an OOD detector on the identified outliers and the InD samples.
 Our main contribution is the filtering stage.

-\item[\bf C2)]We establish theoretical guarantees for the robustness of median-based filtering in identifying both inliers and outliers within unlabeled mixtures.
-Specifically, we prove that the misclassification rates for both InD samples flagged as outliers and OOD samples retained as inliers are tightly controlled by two effects: the contamination effect, which remains bounded as long as the proportion of OOD samples is below 50\%, and the concentration effect, which ensures stability in the gradient behavior of InD samples. \item[\bf C3)] We conduct an extensive evaluation of Medix across eleven InD-OOD pairs, comparing its performance against 20 competitive baselines.
-Our results demonstrate that Medix outperforms all the baselines, achieving superior performance across the board.
-We show via experiments that Medix outlier extraction achieves a low error rate (e.g. only 12.5\%; see Figure \ref{fig:2D_visual}), corroborating our theoretical findings. \end{itemize}
+\item[\bf C2)]We establish theoretical guarantees for the robustness of median-based filtering in identifying both inliers and outliers within unlabeled mixtures. \item[\bf C3)] We conduct an extensive evaluation of Medix across eleven InD-OOD pairs, comparing its performance against 20 competitive baselines.
+Our results demonstrate that Medix outperforms all the baselines, achieving superior performance across the board. \end{itemize}